vyu821/world-happiness-analysis/README_emma-2.md

 Google slides covers below contents:

 *	Presentation:

-o	Selected topic
+1. Selected topic

-o	Reason selecting the topic
+2. Reason selecting the topic

-o	Description of source data
+3. Description of source data

-o	Questions hope to get answer from data o	Description of data exploration phase of the project o	And points are presented on google slides
+4. Questions hope to get answer from data

+5. Description of data exploration phase of the project

+6. And points are presented on google slides

 *	Dashboard

-o	Storyboard on Google Slide(s) o	Description of the tool(s) that will be used to create final dashboard o	Description of interactive element(s)
+1. Storyboard on Google Slide(s)

+2. Description of the tool(s) that will be used to create final dashboard

+3. Description of interactive element(s)

 I have also created interactive map for visualization purpose.
 It shows 5-year data with country score by color.
 Refer to World_Happiness_Map.ipynb